Skip to Main Content

 • Keep tables simple - no more than four or five columns.
 It's common for tables to get cut-off on smaller screens like smartphones.

-• Use tables for layout purposes.
+• Don't use tables for layout purposes.

 More Information